 Leading our testing process is Genaveve Bradshaw.
 Over the years, Genaveve has acquired a refined taste for coffee.
 She is no novice when it comes to kitchen appliances.
 She has tested everything from coffee grinders to blenders and is a true kitchen expert.
 Joining Genaveve in this process is Becca Glades.
 Becca has also reviewed our top coffee makers and deeply understands how crucial a good cup of coffee can be.
 With these two coffee connoisseurs leading the team, you can rest assured that each of these Keurig coffee makers has been tested thoroughly.

 Clark Tate joined the team to scrutinize pod coffee makers from an environmental perspective.
-With a master's degree in environmental science and a decade working in journalism, Clark spends a lot of time researching and thinking about how to make our habits and routines more sustainable.
+With a master's degree in environmental science and a decade working in journalism, Clark spends a lot of time thinking about how to make our habits and routines more sustainable.

 Analysis and Test Results